 While food topics can be basic, answering a question with something about food can lead to a potential date saying something like, “Oh, you love Italian food?
 There’s a great spot by my office, we should go some time.”

 Avoid being pessimistic

-If you’re a guy, responding negatively can come off as a huge red flag, and even make you seem a bit misogynistic.
-Sure, dating apps can be rough, but having a positive attitude will likely lead to positive experiences (and scare away less potential matches)
+If you’re a guy, responding negatively can come off as a huge red flag, and make you seem a bit pessimistic.
+Sure, dating apps can be tough going at times, but having a positive attitude will likely lead to positive experiences (and scare away less potential matches).